 There are some situations where it takes weeks or months for inventory to change hands.
 Overseas freight shipments, particularly.
 Think of a shipment of automotive parts from Germany that takes a month to arrive to a car manufacturer.

 These items are considered part of the shipper’s inventory during their transit—up until the buyer pays for them.
 Once that buyer (in this case, the car manufacturer) pays for them, they’re considered part of that manufacturer’s inventory.
+The movement of that inventory is documented in the process of when they record a sale, and when their stock refers to a specific shipment and location.
+Stock levels can vary in slight degrees as inventory is in transit.

 In Transit Inventory: Transit Inventory Definition